jfrog/jfrog-cli/CONTRIBUTING.md

 ##### Requirements

 - Make sure the `RTLIC` environment variable is configured with a valid license.
-- You can start an Artifactory container by running the `startArtifactory.sh` script located in the `testdata/docker/artifactory` directory.
+- You can start an Artifactory container by running the `start.sh` script located in the `testdata/docker/artifactory` directory.
 Before running the tests, wait for Artifactory to finish booting up in the container.

 | Flag                      | Description                         |
 | ------------------------- | ----------------------------------- |